jmielkeway/ccos4rbpi_volume0/chapter03/boot-tables.md

                                     TCR_AS
 ```

-Enough has been put in place to allow us to start creating our first page tables for use by the kernel.
-The work happens in [arch/arm64/main.S](code0/arch/arm64/main.S) through a series of new macros and routines:
+Enough scaffolding has been put in place to allow us to create our first page tables for use by the kernel.
+The work happens in [arch/arm64/main.S](code0/arch/arm64/main.S) with a series of new macros and routines:

 ```asm
 #include "config/config.h"